-, a period extending from roughly 1832 to 1837.
-The film follows Lincoln's career as a shopkeeper and aspiring politician, his decision to study law, and his move to Springfield, Illinois to go into law practice.
-A challenging murder case then provides the inexperienced lawyer a chance to make a name for himself.
+Not precisely a biopic, the film offers a fictionalized depiction of the early adulthood of the future U.S. President, a period extending from roughly 1832 to 1837.
+It follows Lincoln's career as a rural Illinois shopkeeper and aspiring politician, his decision to study law, and the beginnings of his law practice in Springfield, where a challenging murder case soon provides the inexperienced lawyer with a chance to make a name for himself.

 - Art Imitates Art: As Lincoln leaves the courthouse, there's a shot framed to look quite a bit like the pose of the Lincoln statue at the Lincoln Memorial.

-- As the Good Book Says: Lincoln quotes from the Beatitudes—"blessed are the merciful, for they shall obtain mercy"—when he is Shaming the Mob into leaving his clients alone.
+- As the Good Book Says...: Lincoln quotes from the Sermon on the Mount in Matthew 5:7—"blessed are the merciful, for they shall obtain mercy"—when he is Shaming the Mob into leaving his clients alone.

 - As You Know: Ann Rutledge telling Lincoln things he already knows about how he had almost no formal education.

 - Asshole Victim: The man the Clay brothers are accused of killing, Scrub White, comes off as this.
 Whenever he's seen on screen, he's either harassing the wife of one of the Clay brothers or picking a fight with the Clay brothers.